We just launched HRIS Sync, automate employee benefits management ⚡️

 Think of it as an allowance for new moms.

-• Certified maternity leave from work
+• Have certified maternity leave from work

 Let’s discuss these eligibility criteria in detail.